High-order numerical integration on self-affine sets: Numerical experiments

 which is used in wave scattering applications.
-Remark that the location of the singularity $x_0$ is chosen outside \( K \).

-As expected, \emph{cf.}~\cref{thm:h-version}, since the cubature is exact in both \( \IFS \)-invariant and \( \IFS \)-non-invariant cases, the results given by \( h \)-version do not differ significantly in these two cases.
-For the \( p \)-version we also observe that the convergence rates for non-\( \IFS \)-invariant case seem to be the same as in the \( \IFS \)-invariant case.
-This seems to confirm that our estimate \eqref{esti_pversion_Snoninvariant} in \cref{thm:error_analytic} is not optimal (see \cref{rem_optimalite}).
+Remark that the location of the singularity \( x_0 \) is chosen outside \( K \).
+As expected, \emph{cf.}~\cref{thm:h-version}, since the cubature is exact in both \( \IFS \)-invariant and non-\( \IFS \)-invariant cases.
+The results given by \( h \)-version (\cref{fig:vicsek-S-inv-b}) do not differ significantly in these two cases, note that the \( \spPolyQ{k} \) curves overlap.
+For the \( p \)-version (\cref{fig:vicsek-S-inv-a}) we also observe that the convergence rates for non-\( \IFS \)-invariant case seem to be the same as in the \( \IFS \)-invariant case.
+This seems to confirm that our estimate \cref{esti_pversion_Snoninvariant} in \cref{thm:error_analytic} is not optimal (see \cref{rem_optimalite}).

+Remark that to get the \( h^2 \) convergence order, we need \( 4 \) cubature points for \( \Gamma \subset \bbR^2 \), whereas, in~\cite{gibbs2023}, the authors succeeded to reach the \( h^2 \) convergence order with only \( 1 \) point by clever choice of the location of this point.
+However, to our knowledge, one does not know how to achieve such a super-convergence for higher orders.

+Also, the error for the \(p\)-version stagnates at the order \(\OO(10^{-13})-\OO(10^{-14})\).
+This comes from the fact that we compute the cubature weights with the error \(\OO(10^{-14})\), on one hand, and, on the other hand, due to the accumulation of the round off errors.
+Indeed, to obtain weights of the cubature for the \(p\)-version, we work with matrices of the size \(N^2 \times N^2\), while for the \(h\)-version their size is independent of \(h\).